CarlosETurcios/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+      Express is a middleware that can get a request and response objects and trigger actions.
 - [ ] Describe Middleware?
+      middlewate is an array of functions that get exicuted it order.
 - [ ] Describe a Resource?
+      a resource is place were you can find information or matirials.

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? you can return a 200 or 202 status json.

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? using router

 ## Minimum Viable Product